nualagr/dargan-health-foods/TESTING.md

 &#9745; Add products to my shopping cart with ease.

-Users can use the Add to Cart buttons on any Product Card to add a single unit of that product to their cart, without having to open that product's Details page.
+Users can use the 'Add to Cart' buttons on any Product Card to add a single unit of that product to their cart, without having to open that product's Details page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-products-add-to-cart-buttons-mobile-device.png "Screenshot of products with Add to Cart buttons as shown on a mobile device.")

 <br>

-A specified quantity of any item can be added to a user's cart using the Quantity Form and Add to Cart button on the product's Details page.
+A specific quantity of any item can be added to a user's cart using the Quantity Form and 'Add to Cart' button on the product's Details page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-quantity-form-product-details-page-desktop-device.png "Screenshot of the Quantity form and Add to Cart buttons as shown on a desktop device.")